 The services offered by private equity firms are few if we compare it with the European and American PE market.
 As the volume of funds is low, the types of services are also different.

-- Advisory & Syndication Services: As the volume of funds is low, the relationships in Dubai PE market are everything.
-PE firms’ advisory & syndication service is completely customized which solves customers’ any and all financial troubles.
-From structuring debt, equity & mezzanine transaction to offering advisory, Dubai PE firms are always well-equipped.
-They also have a strong bonding with top-notch banks, financial institutions etc. in Dubai.
+- Advisory & Syndication Services: As the volume of funds is low, the relationships in the Dubai PE market are everything.
+PE firms’ advisory & syndication service is completely customized, which solves customers’ any and all financial troubles.
+From structuring debt, equity & mezzanine transactions to offering advisory, Dubai PE firms are always well-equipped.
+They also have a strong bonding with top-notch banks, financial institutions, etc. in Dubai.

-- Capital Advisory Services: In this case, private equity firms in Dubai are mainly focused on Indian companies which would like to expand their businesses in the Middle East and Africa.
+- Capital Advisory Services: In this case, private equity firms in Dubai are mainly focused on Indian companies that would like to expand their businesses in the Middle East and Africa.
 That’s why they pursue large M&A deals and any sort of acquisition or partnership route.
-Along with Indian group of companies, PE firms in Dubai are also looking for small companies in Dubai and the Middle East which want to expand their business inorganically.
+Along with the Indian group of companies, PE firms in Dubai are also looking for small companies in Dubai and the Middle East, which want to expand their business inorganically.

 Even if the share of PE is pretty meager, Dubai has been becoming the hub of private equity investment.
 Let’s have a look at most significant deals executed by top private equity firms in Dubai –

-- Gulf Capital: Gulf Capital, an Abu Dhabi based PE firm raised its biggest private equity fund of US $750 million in 2014.
-This single deal has catapulted Gulf Capital’s total assets to US $3.3 billion.
+- Gulf Capital: Gulf Capital, an Abu Dhabi based PE firm, raised its biggest private equity fund of US $750 million in 2014.
+This single deal has catapulted Gulf Capital’s total assets to the US $3.3 billion.
 Gulf Capital has been looking for deals in infrastructure, logistics, energy & consumer.

-- The Abraaj Capital: One of the biggest PE firms in Dubai is The Abraaj Group which was founded in 2002 and currently have total assets of US $10 billion.
+- The Abraaj Capital: One of the biggest PE firms in Dubai is The Abraaj Group, which was founded in 2002 and currently has total assets of US $10 billion.
 It also has more than 300 employees working for them.
-In April, 2015, this group alone has closed a deal of US $990 million which is a sub-Saharan Africa fund.
-In July 2016, it has raised US $526 million to invest in Turkey.
+In April 2015, this group alone had closed a deal of US $990 million, which is a sub-Saharan Africa fund.
+In July 2016, it raised the US $526 million to invest in Turkey.

-- Ithmar Capital: Ithmar Capital was founded in 2005 and headquarters of this firm are in Dubai.
-It boasts to have coverage across Gulf Co-operating Council (GCC) countries.
-It has already invested and managed over US $1 billion in equity capital.
-It has been keeping an eye on US $270 million of Gulf PE deals.
+- Ithamar Capital: Ithmar Capital was founded in 2005, and the headquarters of this firm are in Dubai.
+It boasts of having coverage across Gulf Cooperating Council (GCC) countries.
+It has already invested and managed over the US $1 billion in equity capital.
+It has been keeping an eye on the US $270 million of Gulf PE deals.

-- CedarBridge Partners: This is one of top most PE firms in the Middle East.
+- CedarBridge Partners: This is one of the topmost PE firms in the Middle East.
 Currently, every deal that this PE firm invests in is a minimum of US $2 million to $20 million per transaction.
 It has expertise mainly in Healthcare, Retail Service & Education industry.
-CedarBridge has coverage across Middle East, North Africa, Cyprus & Turkey.
+CedarBridge has coverage across the Middle East, North Africa, Cyprus & Turkey.

 Private Equity in Dubai – Recruitment Process